 She and her twin sister built a billion-dollar fashion empire from their childhood fame, becoming moguls who defined quiet luxury.

-Ashley Olsen entered the world six minutes after her sister Mary-Kate, and the two have been a unit ever since.
-As an infant, she shared the role of Michelle Tanner on 'Full House,' a part that launched the twins into a stratosphere of child stardom defined by direct-to-video movies, books, and dolls.
-In a decisive move that stunned Hollywood, the Olsens stepped away from acting in their late teens to enroll at New York University.
-Their true ambition lay in fashion.
-In 2006, they launched The Row, a label dedicated to impeccable tailoring and luxurious fabrics that quickly earned respect from critics and a devoted clientele.
+Ashley Olsen shared the role of Michelle Tanner on 'Full House' as an infant with her twin sister Mary-Kate, launching a child-star empire of direct-to-video movies, books, and dolls.
+She stepped away from acting in her late teens to enroll at New York University, a move that stunned Hollywood.
+In 2006, she and Mary-Kate launched The Row, a label built on impeccable tailoring and luxurious fabrics that earned critical respect and a devoted clientele.
 They later added the more accessible Elizabeth and James line.
-Olsen, who serves as co-president, has become a figure of serious industry influence, known for her meticulous eye and a personal style that is famously understated.
+Olsen serves as co-president, wielding serious industry influence through a meticulous eye and a famously understated personal style.

 1981–1996